tiberiusteng/vkb-msfs-led/README.md

 `AUTOPILOT_GLIDESLOPE_ARM` and `AUTOPILOT_GLIDESLOPE_ACTIVE`.

 `vkb_device_init.py` and `nxtext.py` added hardware ID of NXT EXT USB-HID.

+`vkb_led_init.py` changes how much LED configs can be updated in single pass (yeah this is probably problemsome and I should use other ways)

 You'll need to use VKBDevCfg to change LED mode of all LEDs on FSM-GA to OFF, or they will behave erraticly (the program can't override LED presets defined